 Artist Curated by

-5 Then I said, I am cast out of thy sight; yet I will look again toward thy holy temple.
-6 The waters compassed me about, even to the soul: the depth closed me round about, the weeds were wrapped about my head.
-7 I went down to the bottoms of the mountains; the earth with her bars was about me for ever: yet hast thou brought up my life from corruption, O LORD my God.
+5 The waters compassed me about, even to the soul: the depth closed me round about, the weeds were wrapped about my head.
+6 I went down to the bottoms of the mountains; the earth with her bars was about me for ever: yet hast thou brought up my life from corruption, O LORD my God.
+7 When my soul fainted within me I remembered the LORD : and my prayer came in unto thee, into thine holy temple.

 It’s been a privilege to journey through 2013 with Spark and Echo Arts, responding to each of this year’s six themes as a Resident Artist.
 For this last piece on Memory, I was inspired by the biblical story of Jonah: specifically, his prayer from inside the whale that swallowed him (and became the vehicle of a second chance to fulfill his calling).
 I drew from my own memories as well—my experiences as an editor and as a college student before that, as someone on a continual quest for quiet who likes sitting in empty churches, and as a New Yorker fascinated by the daily mix of clothing styles worn by people from all walks of life.